- Written by: Alexandra Talarico

 Family education and coaching

-Inpatient treatment in Illinois offers a protective environment without access to addictive substances or exposure to triggers.
-The immersive nature of inpatient treatment creates a therapeutic community where people can learn coping techniques, address the issues driving substance abuse, and set a firm foundation for sustained recovery.
+Inpatient treatment in Illinois creates a therapeutic community where people can learn coping techniques, address the contributing factors of substance use, and set a foundation for sustained recovery.

 Illinois